Sivir Akshan Demacia Deck Guide

 Mulligan for: Akshan, Vekauran Vagabond.

 - The games in this matchup tend to go pretty long, as they have lots of blockers and good removals to stall you out.
-You don’t have an answer to The Bandle Tree, but you have the tools to kill them before it wins them the game.
+You don’t have an answer to The Bandle Tree, but you have the tools to often kill them before it wins them the game.

 - Your best way to kill them is with the Sivir + The Absolver combo.
 However, good Bandle Tree players will often look to ping Sivir’s Spellshield, and then not remove her.
 This way, if you would attempt to attack with Sivir and go for the Absolver combo they can answer with Minimorph.
 If they go for this line, look to give Sivir back the Spellshield with Vekhauran Bruiser’s Lucky Finds or through Warlord’s Hoard before going for The Absolver combo.